 Installation

 Overseerr is currently in BETA.
-If you would like to help test the bleeding edge, please use the image sctx/overseerr:develop
+If you would like to help test the bleeding edge, please use the image sctx/overseerr:develop!

 Docker

-in the below examples with a valid host directory path.
+Be sure to replace /path/to/appdata/config in the below examples with a valid host directory path.
 If this volume mount is not configured correctly, your Overseerr settings/data will not be persisted when the container is recreated (e.g., when updating the image or rebooting your machine).

-environment variable value should also be set to the TZ database name of your time zone!
+The TZ environment variable value should also be set to the TZ database name of your time zone!

-For details on the Docker CLI, please review the official docker run
+For details on the Docker CLI, please review the official docker run documentation.

 Installation: